Ferromagnetic Potts Model: Refined #BIS-hardness and Related Results: Phase Diagram for the Ferromagnetic Potts model

-\begin{proof} We already described the eigenvector for $1$.
-A vector with $1$ at position $1$ and $-1$ at a position $i$ for $2\leq i\leq t$ (and zeros elsewhere) yields eigenvalue $(B-1)R^2_1/\alpha_1$.
-Similarly, a vector with $1$ at position $q$ and $-1$ at a position $i$ for $t+1\leq i<q$ (and zeros elsewhere) yields eigenvalue $(B-1)R^2_q/\alpha_q$.
+\begin{proof} We already described the eigenvector for eigenvalue $1$.
+For every $i$ such that $2\leq i\leq t$, a vector with $1$ at position $1$ and $-1$ at a position $i$ (and zeros elsewhere) yields eigenvalue $(B-1)R^2_1/\alpha_1$.
+Similarly, for every $i$ such that $t+1\leq i<q$, a vector with $1$ at position $q$ and $-1$ at position $i$ (and zeros elsewhere) yields eigenvalue $(B-1)R^2_q/\alpha_q$.
 Note that in the case $t=q$ this accounts for all the eigenvalues.
 In the case $t<q$ we deduce the remaining eigenvalue by considering the trace of $\M$:

 \end{proof}